Got a Question? We’ve Got the Answer.

 If your nipple can’t fit into the tunnel area at the very beginning of a pump session (before any swelling has occurred) then go up to the size where it appears that the nipple can move freely in the tunnel but with very little extra space.

 Yes.
 The Pumpin’ Pal Super Shields are made of BPA-free medical grade polypropylene and High Grade Platinum Silicone.
 Both can be boiled and steamed using a steam bag but that should only be done prior to first time use.
-From then on these products should be hand washed like china or a glass because you can easily clean all surfaces.
-Unlike bottles and tubing.
-Heat breaks down any plastic over time so just clean them good with warm soapy water and they will last as long as you need them.
+From then on these products should be hand washed like china or a glass because you can easily clean all surfaces, unlike bottles and tubing.
+They absolutely can be cleaned in a dishwasher on the top rack, but they will last much longer hand washing with warm water and a grease cutting dish soap.

 If your flanges are falling out of your connector, the connector may need to be replaced.
 The plastic used for the connectors is very thin and will become stretched out after use and sterilizing.
 Another issue can be oil or lubricant where they go together causing slippage.
 Make sure both the flange and connector are clean and free of oil where the parts come together.